Need help getting funds? Lendtek matches you with lenders instantly

 Want to check your SBA loan status?
 Your business probably has a lot riding on your SBA loan, so it’s natural to have some concern about your loan’s approval status if some time has passed since you applied.

-There are a few ways to check on the status of your SBA loan, but it depends on the type of SBA loan you applied for.
+There are a few ways to check the status of your SBA loan, but it depends on the type of SBA loan you applied for.

-Fortunately, checking the status of your SBA loan is pretty straightforward.
+Fortunately, checking your loan status is pretty straightforward.

 Table of Contents

-There are several different websites you can use to check the status of your SBA loan online.
+However, there are several different websites you can use to check the status of your SBA loan online.
 Which one to use depends on the type of SBA loan you’re checking on.

 You can check the status of most common SBA loans online using the new MySBA Loan Portal, which uses one login for multiple SBA programs.
 Here you can see whether your loan was approved, denied, pending, or another status.
 You can also use the portal to make loan payments, access loan statements, and send messages to the SBA regarding your loan account.